synaptor/pgxschema/README.md

 we do an unsafe operation of dropping a column.

 PGXSchema only automates the safe steps of this process.
 It will automatically add new columns and tables, add more space to existing columns, and do other safe operations.
 All unsafe operations will be logged as warnings to prompt the operator to do them manually when they are sure that rollbacks to the old version of the application are not possible.

+## Avoiding schema flapping

+Although certain changes (like adding or dropping non-unique indexes) are generally safe in either direction, PGXSchema arbitrarily prefers creating them automatically, but dropping them manually.
+This is to avoid index flapping during progressive rollouts, when different versions of the application come and go and would fight otherwise.

+## Really?
+Manual migration steps in 21st century?

+Yes.
+There is no way to reliably detect when it is safe to do an unsafe operation automatically.
+Most of the ORM frameworks assume that the application is deployed in a lockstep, and they do not support progressive rollouts at all.
+A single `migrate.py` script can't be aware of which versions of the application are currently running, and whether it is safe to drop a column or not.
+Any such blind approach would inevitably lead to downtime.

+If you feel brave, you can call `Plan` yourself, and execute all the manual steps automatically.
+But be aware that this can lead to downtime or data loss if you are not careful.

-May your queries flow and the pager stay silent.
+May your queries flow and the pager stay silent!

 ## License